 Thank you for your interest in exploring volunteer opportunities at Fair Haven Homes Society.
 Volunteers are valued team members for us.
 They do not only contribute time and talents in Recreation Programs, but also make contributions by sharing their skills and knowledge in different departments.

 Fair Haven is always looking for volunteers.
-If you are looking for an opportunity to contribute to your community, enrich the lives of seniors, gain new experience, meet school requirements, or simply for skills-development training, JOIN US NOW.
+If you are looking for an opportunity to contribute to your community, enrich the lives of seniors, gain new experience, meet school requirements, or simply for skills-development training.
 Here are some examples of volunteer opportunities available:

 Assisting with Spiritual Care Services